 Take an active role in their profession

-- FN 200 Research Methods in Food & Nutrition 1 - 3 units
+- FN 200 Research Methods in Food and Nutrition – (3units) or AGRI 220 Research Methods and Communication (3units)

 - FN 299 Thesis – 6 units